 À propos de l’artiste…

 Ma démarche artistique est totalisante.
 C'est tout et rien à la fois.
-Ce que je fais et ce que je ne fais pas — ce que je choisie de ne pas faire.
+Ce que je fais et ce que je ne fais pas — ce que je choisis de ne pas faire.

 Mon travail est le produit de tentatives pour vaincre un sentiment d'impuissance dans ce monde où l'on (sur)vit.

-Avide d'explorer la création via un éventail de techniques et médiums, je touche à tout et ne me spécialise dans rien.
+Avide d’expérimenter la création via un éventail de techniques et médiums, je touche à tout et ne me spécialise dans rien.

-Ma démarche est une série d’interrogations, d’improvisations et d’expérimentations.
-C'est un jeu qui se joue des règles ; dans l’action, loin des regards, sa pratique me permet – parfois – d'échapper aux horloges et aux horaires.
+Ma démarche est une série d’explorations, d’improvisations et d’erreurs.
+C'est un jeu qui se joue des règles ; dans l’action, loin des regards, sa pratique me permet d'échapper aux horloges et aux horaires.

 Peu importe la forme qu’il prend — sculpture, structure textile, installation, vidéo, etc —, mon travail me permet d'entrer en contact avec les autres.
-Il s'agit d'une médiation ; il passe nécessairement par moi, ce que je suis, ce que je vis, ce que je représente — ce que l'on dit que je suis…
+Il s'agit d'une médiation.
+Il passe nécessairement par moi ; ce que je suis, ce que je vis, ce que je représente — ce à quoi l’on m’identifie…

 About the Artist…

-My art practice is totalizing.
-It is all and nothing at the same time.
-What I do and what I don't—what I choose not to.
+My artistic approach is totalizing.
+It is everything and nothing at the same time.
+What I do and what I don’t do—what I choose not to.

-My work is the product of attempts to overcome a feeling of powerlessness in the world where we live—survive.
+My work is the product of attempts to overcome a feeling of helplessness in this world where we live—survive.

-It is "unproductive", in a capitalist meaning of the term, but oh how meaningful...
+It is “unproductive” in the capitalist sense of the term, but oh so productive in meaning...

-Eager to explore creation through a range of techniques and mediums, I dabble everything and specialize in nothing.
+Eager to experiment with creation through a range of techniques and mediums, I dabble in everything and specialize in nothing.

-My practice is a series of questions, improvisations and experiments.
-It is a game that mocks the rules; in the action, out of sight, its practice allows me—sometimes—to escape clocks and schedules.
+My approach is a series of explorations, improvisations, and mistakes.
+It is a game that mocks the rules; in the action, out of sight, its practice allows me to escape clocks and schedules.

 error: Content is protected !!